lukso-network/docs/docs/guides/network/update-the-node.md

 $ cd ..
 ```

 Next, create a new working directory for your updated node.
-Your old folder will exist as a backup for your configuration and keystore files.
+Your old folder will act as a backup for your configuration and keystore files.

 ```bash
 $ mkdir myNewLUKSOnode && cd myNewLUKSOnode